isaacbarker/photo-framer/README.md

 ### Usage

 To use the system download code and install required libraries from the Pipfile.
 This should only include `Pillow`.
 Then execute the code with the params: `[input directory] [output directory]`.
 This will use default margin and background params.
-To specific these add `[WHITE|BLACK|BLUR] [marging (px)]` to the end of the command.
+To specific these add `[WHITE|BLACK|BLUR] [margin (px)]` to the end of the command.

 e.g. `python3 convert.py . .
 BLUR 100` or `python3 convert.py . .
 BLACK 50`